SrijanBadhya/Debsoc/Running the PES Debsoc.md

 What I mean by this is:
 - Not dropping finance and IR (International Relations) motions in the early days.
 - Even within other subjects, giving easy and accessible motions (and motions they would find fun).
 Feeling hopeless and having nothing to say before a speech is quite depressing.
 - Although we know that nearly all motions are balanced, freshers often think most motions are unbalanced.
-Give them easy motions which even they will think are balanced.
+It is possible though, to find easy motions which even they will find balanced.
 - Philosophy motions are usually fun, but unfortunately usually follow the format of, "THW use this amazing technology", and feel unbalanced for opp because:
-- + Freshers feel lost thinking of an opp case because the benefits look great and they don't know how to outweigh them.
+- + Freshers feel lost thinking of an opp case since the benefits look great and they don't know how to outweigh them.
-- + Beginners don't think about regulation, mismanagement, and long term consequences.
+- + Beginners don't often think about regulation, mismanagement, and long-term consequences.
-- + So even if there is tremendous learning potential after the round, people can feel depressed during the round.
+- + So even if there is tremendous learning potential after the round, people can feel depressed during the round .
 - + (If you can give hints of the case lines, like regulation, to both sides, then you can still make it work.)
 - Not being brutally honest in the early days and telling speakers their speeches were shit.
 - Spending extra time and effort in the early days compared to later days, providing aftercare to the wounded recruits.